reinvantveer/rdnaptrans.js/README.md

 JavaScript implementation of RDNAPTRANS&trade;
 https://www.kadaster.nl/web/Themas/Registraties/Rijksdriehoeksmeting/Transformatie-van-coordinaten.htm

 Compatible with Node.js back end and browser front end.
+The JS implementation deviates in the respect of its asynchronous nature.
+This is due to the loading of the grid files needed for the final correction of the coordinates.

 # Install:
 ## Node.js v6+